 - Management: OutSystems handles configuration and identity management of running applications.

-If you want to learn all the steps about how you can do DevOps with OutSystems, I invite you to take a look at my latest webinar How to Do DevOps with OutSystems.
-In less than 25 minutes, you’ll learn how to:
+If you want to learn all the steps to do DevOps with OutSystems, I invite you to register for our webinar Elevating DevOps Performance with Low-Code on June 28.
+There, you'll learn:

 - Why and how DevOps is shaping modern software development.

 - The role monitoring and observability have in DevOps.

 - How CI/CD can help you to become an elite performer and ways to democratize modern CI/CD capabilities.